How To Service The Steering Stem Bearings On Your 97-01 Honda CR250

 Outer Race Removal

-With the outer race removed, inspect the race bores.
-If the edges and surface are anything but smooth, correct the damage before installing the new races.
+- With the outer race removed, inspect the race bores.
+If the edges and surfaces are anything but smooth, correct the damage before installing the new races.

 Outer Race Installation